 Many businesses utilize autos they don't own or rent.
 Examples are vehicles that belong to employees or executive officers.
 In commercial auto insurance, such vehicles are called non-owned autos.
 Non-owned autos can generate claims against the business if they are involved in accidents, so they should be insured for liability under a business auto policy.

 What are Non-Owned Autos?

-- Volunteers for your charitable organization use their personal autos to ferry elderly people from their homes to doctor appointments.
+- Volunteers working for a charitable organization use their personal autos to ferry elderly people from their homes to doctor appointments.

-- Members of your company, a professional association, use their personal autos to conduct association business.
+- Members of a professional association use their personal autos to conduct association business.

 Employees as Insureds

-Unfortunately, the endorsement applies as excess coverage over the employee’s personal auto policy.
-If an employee is sued as a result of an auto accident that occurred while he or she was driving a personal auto on company business, the employee's policy will apply to the claim first.
-Your business auto policy will provide excess coverage once the employee's coverage has been used up.
+The Employees as Insureds endorsement provides excess coverage.
+If an employee is sued as a result of an auto accident that occurred while he or she was driving a personal auto on company business, the employee's policy will respond first.
+The employer's business auto policy will provide excess coverage after the employee's coverage has been used up.

 Why isn’t doesn't the endorsement provide primary coverage?
 The standard ISO commercial auto policy states that it provides excess liability coverage for any auto you don’t own.
 The endorsement does not alter this provision, so the coverage it affords applies on an excess basis.